Menu

 Shutterstock

-A city of opportunities in all kinds, Riyadh is a fantastic place to live in.
+A city of opportunities of all kinds, Riyadh is a fantastic place to live in.
 Whether you're moving there alone or with your family, discover the various outdoor activities that are awaiting you in your free time.

-Amusement parks
+Amusement parks in Riyadh

 At Snow City, not a single individual or family can leave without experiencing the cold Alpine temperatures.
 From skiing to sledging, there are numerous snow-related activities there to suit your preferences.
 It's also an excellent choice if you're looking to escape the mid-year heat.